-Another misunderstood scan tool parameter that occurs is with the Transmission Fluid Temperature located in the electrical conductor plate as shown in Figure 12.
+Another misunderstood scan tool parameter that occurs is with the Transmission Fluid Temperature located in the electrical conductor plate.
 Its purpose is to measure the fluid temp and pass that information to the TCM as an input signal.
-The TFT sensor is wired in series with the starter interlock contact also referred to as the Park/Neutral contact (Figure 13).
+The TFT sensor is wired in series with the starter interlock contact also referred to as the Park/Neutral contact.

 The fluid temperature signal is transferred to the TCM only when the dry-reed contact of the Park/Neutral contact is closed.
 This occurs in Reverse or a forward gear positions only.
 When in Park or Neutral, the TCM uses engine temperature.
 When it becomes necessary to test the TFT sensor’s electrical circuit, the ignition key will need to be placed in the on position with the engine off.
 The selector lever can then be safely placed into Reverse or Drive to properly conduct the test.
 In Park or Neutral the circuit is disrupted by the Park/Neutral contact.